Skip to Main Content

 IV.
 Get tactical.
 Tips to give you better search results in less time.

 • What's the use of Discovery Search?
-Pencek's take on the special uses and disadvantages of VT Libraries' previous version of Discovery Search (aka WorldCat Discovery) and similar systems.
+Pencek's take on the uses and disadvantages of the big, unlabeled search system on the VT Libraries' homepage, but applicable to similar systems used in other libraries.

 • What kind of "article" am I looking at?
 Some pointers for when you encounter things that look like articles so you can decide if they are appropriate for your project.
 Compares characteristics, content, and information timelines for sorting out popular, trade, and academic publications.